lofcz/macenet/README.md

 ## Control Labels

-We can help the algorithm by mixing a few items with known (ground truth) labels.
+We can help the algorithm by including a few items with known (ground truth) labels.
 These are sometimes called "control".
 This can be done by providing a third parameter to the `Mace.Evaluate` routine:

 ```cs
 List<MaceAnnotation> annotations = new List<MaceAnnotation>